Deraj21/cryptid-bot/readme.md

 ## Todo

 ### "setup game" functionality
-- ~~add structure placement bar~~
-  - ~~"advanced mode" toggle adds / removes the black structures~~
-  - ~~structure bar uses images~~
-- ~~change board chunks to use div with background-image instead of img element~~
-- ~~dragging structure shows mask where structure item will be placed~~
-- LEFT OFF: dragging from structure bar places on the board
+- ~~LEFT OFF: dragging from structure bar places on the board~~
-- dragging from structure bar stores structures in the state
+- ~~dragging from structure bar stores structures in the state~~
 - structure bar doesn't appear until all the map chunks are in place
+  - `design session:` should I have a button that says "done placing map chunks", or should the structures just appear when all map chunks are gone?
 - map chunk bar uses images with big numbers on them
 - add "finished" button at the bottom
-- dragging map chunk should *not show mask
+- dragging map chunk should *not* show mask
+- user should not be allowed to place a structure where there already is one

 ### "play game" functionality
 - foobar